 You are here:

-Amy manages research supporting the validation of Cambridge Assessment English examinations, including new product development, examinations for young learners, impact research and admissions tests provided by Cambridge Assessment Admissions Testing.
-Her background is in Psychology, and Amy received her Master’s from the University of Otago and recently completed a PhD at the University of Cambridge.
-Amy’s research interests include socio-biological explanations for gender differences in performance and the role of affective variables in learning, with a particular focus on test anxiety, self-beliefs and motivation.
+Amy manages research supporting the validation of Cambridge Assessment English examinations and products, including digital learning and assessment tools, examinations for young learners, and impact research.
+Her background is in Psychology, and Amy received her Master’s from the University of Otago and completed a PhD at the University of Cambridge in 2018.
+Amy’s research interests include the role of affective variables in learning, with a particular focus on test anxiety, self-beliefs and motivation.

 Devine, A, Cheung, K Y F, Gallacher, T and McElwee, S (2017) Preparation for the BioMedical Admissions Test (BMAT): Candidates’ use of free and commercial resources, paper presented at the Association for Medical Education in Europe (AMEE) Annual Conference, Helsinki, Finland, August 2017.